dankamongmen/scblockchain/doc/block-format.md

 #### Consortium Member

-Transaction type 0x0001, followed by a 16 bit signature length, followed by the 256-bit hash and 32-bit index of the signing party, followed by the signature.
+Transaction type 0x0001, followed by a 16-bit signature length, followed by the 256-bit hash and 32-bit index of the signing party, followed by the signature.
 ECDSA SHA256 signatures are 70, 71, or 72 bytes.
 A signer hash of all 1s indicates a builtin key.
 The signature is taken over the DSA public